 - Bacula: Enterprise-level open Source Backup Software.

 - AMANDA: AMANDA, the Advanced Maryland Automatic Network Disk Archiver, is an open-source backup solution that allows the IT administrator to set up a single master backup server to back up multiple hosts over the network to tape drives/changers or disks or optical media.

 - Clonezilla: It is a partition and disk imaging/cloning program.

 - restic: Easy-to-use backup program.

-- BackupPC: Highly configurable and easy to use an enterprise-grade system for backing up to a server’s disk.
+- BackupPC: Highly configurable and easy-to-use enterprise-grade system for backing up to a server’s disk.

 Email Clients For Linux

 - Thunderbird: It is a free & open-source email client.

 - Evolution: It is another free and open-source email client that is developed by the GNOME project.